Security Testing Guide

 About ScienceSoft

 ScienceSoft is a global provider of cybersecurity services headquartered in McKinney, Texas, US.
-With Certified Ethical Hackers on board, ScienceSoft’s security testing team offers their expertise to help our customers enhance their IT security posture and maintain their compliance with regulatory standards.
-Customer information security is ensured by ISO 27001 certification.
+With Certified Ethical Hackers on board, ScienceSoft’s team offers their expertise to help our clients enhance their cyber defense and maintain their compliance with regulatory standards.
+Customer information safety is ensured by ISO 27001 certification.